Search This Blog

 next_run_schedule_id INT NOT NULL,

-requested_to_run INT NOT NULL, -- BOOL
+requested_to_run INT NOT NULL, -- Boolean: 1 = requested to run

 request_source INT NOT NULL,

-request_source_id sysname COLLATE database_default NULL,
+request_source_id SYSNAME COLLATE database_default NULL,

-running INT NOT NULL, -- BOOL
+running INT NOT NULL, -- Boolean: 1 = currently running

 current_step INT NOT NULL,